 Pulled together but casual, and luxurious without being flashy, a silk shirt is the wardrobe piece that just keeps delivering.
 There was a time when silk shirts were relegated to stuffy smart-casual office dress codes, but a new crop of brands like Stine Goya, SARK, and Casablanca are modernising the silk button-down.
-Whether it’s a La Perla silk pyjama set worn as a top or an Our Legacy modern update on the silk shirt, 2021’s silk shirts are the ticket for a post-lockdown world where, well, who even knows what the dress code is.
+Whether it’s a La Perla silk pyjama set worn as a top or an Our Legacy modern update on the silk shirt, 2022’s silk shirts are the ticket for transitional dressing (especially during the months when a rain shower is just as likely as a sunny spell).

 Before we dive in, some terminology.
 There are four different types of silk ― mulberry, tasar, muga and eri, with mulberry being used for 80 percent of silk fashion (it gets its name from the mulberry leaves the silkworms are fed).
 While silk is pretty much always on the pricey side, mulberry silk is the most expensive for its comparative rarity, with silk charmeuse coming in slightly cheaper because the silk worms aren’t fed mulberry leaves.
 The type of silk you buy will impact the way you can wash it.
 The Silk Association of Great Britain say mulberry silk is the only silk fibre you can put in the washing machine (at 30 degrees for a quick 45-minute spin); all other silks need to be dry-cleaned and stored in dust bags to preserve their quality.
 Lastly, one thing to look out for is the momme weight of silk.
 Basically, the higher the momme the more silk in your item.
 The average silk shirt has a momme of 35, and you can find the weight on the materials label.